grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "How much battery do we have?"
 Percy asked Hemi.

 "We did OK charging the batteries on the surface during the storm.
 We have about a half charge on them.
-We can do a creeping speed for maybe 12 hours."
-Hemi didn't express his opinion aloud that having gained 12 hours of charge meant they could have, and maybe should have, submerged earlier.
+We can do a creeping speed for maybe 10 hours."
+Hemi didn't express his opinion aloud that having 10 hours of charge meant they could have, and maybe should have, submerged earlier.
 And if they had, the would never have encountered the sub with the ram.

 "OK.
-3 knots, 12 hours.
+3 knots, 10 hours.
 Let's see."
 Percy measured a compass against a graduated straight edge and deftly spun the compass drawing an arced dashed line on the chart with the grease pencil.
 "That gets us somewhere along this line."

 Hemi nodded.